 Your current employer may discover a wet reckless conviction on your criminal record as part of a routine background check.
 If your employer chooses to, they may terminate your employment upon discovering the conviction.

-Even if the arrest happened while you were off, your employer isn’t illegally discriminating against you for firing you.
+Even if the arrest happened while you were off work, your employer isn’t illegally discriminating against you for firing you.
+Many driving jobs have clauses in their employment handbooks or contracts stating that DUI-related charges like wet reckless can lead to immediate dismissal.

 A New Employer May Choose Not to Hire You